-1. White button
+1. White Button Mushrooms

 The most common and most mild mushroom is the white button mushrooms.
 Button mushrooms are soft in texture and can be eaten both raw and cooked.
 Use them in soups, salads, pizza, pasta and lasagna (to name a few).